lfe/lfe/doc/src/lfe_guide.7.md

 # ETS and Mnesia

-Apart from ``(emp-record ...)`` macros for ETS Match Patterns, which are also valid in Mnesia, LFE also supports match specifications and Query List Comprehensions.
+LFE also supports match specifications and Query List Comprehensions.
 The syntax for a match specification is the same as for match-lambdas:

 ```
 (ets-ms